AchuthaSourabhC/ideonepy/README.md

     > input
     > run -true or false whether to run the code
     > private -true or false whether the code is private or public
-3. Need to install SoapPy to use this

-    pip install soappy
+3. Need to install SoapPy to use this -> pip install soappy
+Methods available
+    >create_submission
+    >createDict
+    >languages
+    >submit

 Example usage
 -------------